 - Respiratory Protection Program - A full program to document the respiratory protection program in the foundry.
 This includes sections on who must be included, types of respirators, proper selection, maintenance, fit testing, medical evaluation and recordkeeping.
 Sample forms are provided to document compliance.
 The standard is included as an appendix.

-- Respirable Silica Program - A written respirable silica dust program for foundries.
+- Written Silica Control Plan Template - A written respirable silica dust program for foundries.

 Safety Training Programs - A suite of different training programs developed by NFFS under the Susan B. Harwood Grant Program in cooperation with the Occupational Safety and Health Administration or OSHA (DOL).
 These program are available for free and have been developed specifically for the foundry industry.
 Topics include the following: